ChemicalBatteryLab-Nitech/composional-histogram-descriptor/README.md

 # chemhist — Chemical Formula to Histogram Descriptor

-A Python package for generating histogram-based compositional descriptors from chemical formulas.
+A Python package for generating histogram-based compositional descriptors from chemical formulas (chemhist descriptors).

 Developed by **Tsubasa Koyama** and **Masanobu Nakayama**
 _Nagoya Institute of Technology, Chamical Battery Laboratory_